My data soul: Pablo Rodríguez at TEDxBarcelona

 Pablo’s latest book, ‘Artificial Intelligence: How the World (And Your Life) Will Change’, explores how advances in AI can and will combat Earth’s biggest challenges, including access to resources, natural catastrophes and climate change.
 The book is a journey through the history of data, and explores data’s function, mapping networks and profiling the gurus of big data.

 Pablo is passionate about organisations coming together to solve humanity’s biggest problems, through technology.
 Using examples from Alpha and elsewhere in industry, Pablo demonstrates the value of moonshot thinking to unveil what he believes this will ultimately lead to: a world where ideas are a valued currency.
-He currently leads the taskforce at the Spanish Government on Covid-19 digital contact tracing, dealing with AI/health/and privacy issues.

 In his spare time Pablo enjoys playing the piano and is a genuine foodie.
 At his core, Pablo is an activist and a peer-progressive.
 He is also a regular Vipassana meditator.